-There are a wide range of causes for female hair loss, but one of the most common is telogen effluvium.
-It is distinct from other types of hair loss in that its effects can be seen as a wide spread shedding of hairs, not only on the scalp, but elsewhere on the body too.
-The condition usually arises when the body’s physical or hormonal systems come under a high degree of stress, or as a reaction to some forms of medication.
+There are many reasons why women experience female hair loss, but one of the most common causes is telogen effluvium.
+Telogen effluvium is a temporary form of hair loss, often triggered when the body’s physical or hormonal systems come under a high degree of stress.
+It can also be due to a reaction to certain types of medication.